sensu/sensu-docs/content/sensu-core/2.0/guides/send-slack-alerts.md

 ### Validating the handler

-It might take a few moments, once the handler is assigned to the check, for the check to be scheduled on the entites and the result sent back to Sensu backend, but once an event is handled, you should see the following message in Slack.
+It might take a few moments, once the handler is assigned to the check, for the check to be scheduled on the entities and the result sent back to Sensu backend, but once an event is handled, you should see the following message in Slack.